agile-students-fall2025/4-final-alumiferous/README.md

 - Global skills state management via SkillsContext
 - API integration setup in the api folder

-The backend development is planned but not yet implemented.
-Database integration will follow backend setup.

 ## How to Run the Application